 We encourage applicants to demonstrate creative curiosity along with an interest in collaboration and leadership.
 We value applicants who can show an eagerness to contribute to the built environment and a sustainable future.
 To be considered for admission to the M.Arch. program, candidates must:

 Have completed (or will soon complete) a baccalaureate degree (B.S., B.A. or B.Arch.) from an accredited institution.

 Submit official transcripts (in English) of all previously completed undergraduate and graduate course work.

-Submit a PDF digital portfolio of creative work, which may include sketches, constructions, graphics, and/or photographs.
-While student portfolios do not require examples of architectural drawing/design, evidence of creative talent will be important in determining admission.
-(Refer to Portfolio Requirements for more information.)
+Submit a portfolio of creative work, which may include sketches, constructions, graphics, and/or photographs (while student portfolios will likely not include examples of architectural drawing/design, evidence of creative talent will be important in determining admission).

 All applications must be accompanied by a PDF digital portfolio.
 Print or bound portfolios or digital portfolios in formats other than PDF will not be accepted or reviewed.
 Please note, all PDF portfolios should be less than 6.0mb.
 Larger files will not be accepted or reviewed.
 In the event the review committee requires additional information or higher resolution images, the applicant will be notified.